 Standby Partners (SBP) are organizations, including Government Agencies, NGOs and foundations, who have signed an agreement with WFP to maintain a roster of rapidly deployable staff and equipment to support WFP emergency operations, namely in order to meet surge capacity at the onset of an emergency.

-- A roster/register of personnel with specialized competencies
+- A roster of personnel with specialized competencies.

-- Augmenting WFP’s response to emergencies remains the core business of Stand-by Partners, with deployments normally ranging between 3 to 6 months.
-Called forward when WFP is in need of additional capacity, this extra support is required when:
+Augmenting WFP’s response to emergencies remains the core business of SBPs, with deployments normally ranging between 3 to 6 months.
+SBPs’ support is requested when:

-- WFP needs to rapidly and/or temporarily increase staffing levels (such as during an emergency response) and does not have sufficient in-house surge-capacity to meet the operational requirements
+- WFP needs to rapidly and/or temporarily increase staffing levels (such as during an emergency response) and there is not sufficient in-house surge capacity to meet the operational requirements.

 - WFP needs particular technical skills for a limited period only.
-The technical skills are normally ones which WFP does not have in-house, such as engineers, railway experts, mine action experts, specific IT profiles, protection experts etc.
+The technical skills are normally those which WFP does not have in-house, such as engineers, specific IT profiles or protection experts.

-- Since 2008, over 650 stand-by partner deployments have strengthened WFP’s emergency response operations in over 40 countries.
+Since 2008, over 650 SBP deployments have strengthened WFP’s emergency response operations in over 40 countries.